 Controllable variance includes both variable and fixed overhead variance which the company is able to manage.
-It is the variance that can be changed or adjust by the management.
-Controllable variance is the difference between the actual and budgeted expense base on standard costing.
+It is the variance that can be changed or adjusted by the management.
+Controllable variance is the difference between the actual and budgeted expenses base on standard costing.
 It can be a favorable and unfavorable variance.

-If the actual expense is higher than the budget, it is the unfavorable variance.
+If the actual expense is higher than the budget, it is an unfavorable variance.
 On the other hand, if the actual expense is lower than the budget, it is a favorable variance.

 Overhead Controllable Variance